Achievable logoAchievable logo

 • Low mineral rights

-When an oil and gas limited partnership is formed, it’s very important for investors (potential limited partners) to look at the agreement of limited partnership, which details the rights, duties, and restrictions of the partners.
-In particular, the agreement will detail the relationship between the general partners (GPs) and the limited partners (LPs) in terms of who gets paid and when.
-There are a few key arrangements to be aware of:
+When an oil and gas limited partnership is formed, investors (potential limited partners) should review the agreement of limited partnership.
+This document explains the partners’ rights, duties, and restrictions.
+It also spells out the relationship between the general partners (GPs) and the limited partners (LPs), including how cash flow and income are distributed.
+Several common arrangements are important to recognize:

 Functional allocation